Stress management for veterinarians

 Stress relief and relaxation

-Taking time every day to relieve stress also is vital.
+Taking time every day to relieve stress is vital.
 How you do that is up to you, and there are a wide range of possibilities.
-A good starting point is this stress checklist of basic stress-relief measures that anyone can utilize.
+Here are just a few:

 AVMA's director of member wellness and diversity initiatives, Dr. Jennifer Brandt, offers actionable tips to help veterinarians manage stress in this webinar, developed from a presentation made at AVMA Convention.

 Stress management can include meditation, yoga, expressive writing, mindfulness, or affirmations.
 Dr. Daniel J. Siegel demonstrated this simple breathing exercise proven to increase both physical and mental well-being during a keynote address at AVMA Convention.

 One approach that can help throughout the day is to try to become mindful of moments when you start to feel stressed, and take immediate action to manage that stress.
 Breathe deeply, take a five-minute break from what you’re doing, or take a quick walk to give yourself a change of scenery.
 If you’re about to have a difficult conversation with a client or co-worker, take 15 seconds before you walk into the room, and just breathe deeply and prepare yourself mentally.
 If a situation or someone’s comment has made you angry, try to use positive thinking or the power of humor to reshape your attitude.
 Learn to recognize the symptoms of stress, and take immediate action when you find yourself becoming tense.